arskom/spyne/doc/source/manual/05-01_sqlalchemy.rst

 Of course, it's possible to leave fields out.

-This is still one of the weaker spots of SQLAlchemy integration, please chime in with your ideas!
+This is still one of the weaker spots of SQLAlchemy integration, please chime in with your ideas on how we should handle different cases!

 What's next?
 ------------

-This tutorial walks you through most of what you need to know to expose your services.
-You can read the :ref:`manual-metadata` section where service metadata management APIs are introduced.
+This tutorial walks you through most of what you need to know to implement complex, real-world services.
+You can read the :ref:`manual-metadata` section where service metadata management APIs are introduced, but otherwise, you're mostly set.

-Otherwise, you can refer to the reference of the documentation or the mailing list if you have further questions.
+You also refer to the reference of the documentation or the mailing list if you have further questions.

 .. [#] The reasons for its depreciation are as follows: